-Utican (drawn in 2009) represents the outlandish world that lies within the past of an extraordinary person.
+Utican (drawn in 2009) represents the world that lies within the past of an extraordinary person or entertainment production.
 We don’t typically see this interior; we’re not privy to it; we can’t even imagine it.
-Heretofore, we’ve just seen what’s on the outside.
+Up till now, we’ve just seen what’s on the outside.

 One cannot conceive what has occurred which has no record.
 If you can accept that idea, you are on your way to keying in on the oh-so-rare view that is the Utican drawing.

 The top-performers among us can’t translate their experiences to our eye, value system, or range of play.
 Their wildness eludes us because it’s neither visible nor comprehendible.
 Certain instances can only be experienced by an uncommon creature, life’s proverbial “tropical bird”—that exotic personality who’s lived in the stratified air of yesterday’s stardom.

 The Utican drawing depicts this concept in a vivid, momentary cross-section.